 Our best solar panel installers

-This award-winning installation company is the largest and most accredited in the UK, having installed more than 45,000 solar panels.
-Most notably, Project Solar’s warranties are the longest offered in the UK solar sector.
+Project Solar is an award-winning solar panel installation company.
+It’s the largest in the UK, having installed more than 45,000 solar panels since its inception in 2011, and is particularly well-known for offering the longest warranties in the UK solar sector.

-Project Solar also offers the highly efficient Evolution Super Max Series 455 and SunPower Maxeon solar panels, which are among the most efficient brands on the market.
-The company even produces its own brand of integrated solar roof tiles and Blackline mounting systems.
+Alongside the Evo Max Super Series 480W, Project Solar also offers SunPower Maxeon solar panels, which are among the most efficient on the market.

 Pros

 Best warranties on the market.
 Over a decade of experience.
-High-quality products made of high-quality components.
+Installs FMB’s two highest-rated solar panels.
+Excellent communication, according to reviews.

 Cons

-A product warranty covers the solar panels, including manufacturing defects.
-On the other hand, a performance warranty relates to panel efficiency, which naturally degrades over the product’s lifespan.
-This warranty is often longer than the product warranty, and it guarantees a certain level of panel efficiency after a specified period.
+A product warranty covers the solar panels, including manufacturing defects, while a performance warranty relates to the panel’s efficiency, which naturally degrades over its lifespan.
+The performance warranty guarantees a certain level of panel efficiency after a specified period, and is often longer than the product warranty.
 The labour warranty, also known as an installation or workmanship warranty, covers the quality of your system’s installation.

 Most reliable provider: Effective Home